cdelker/schemdraw/docs/usage/placement.rst

 ^^^^^^^^^^^^^

 The style method :py:meth:`schemdraw.elements.style` can also be used to configure global styles on individual elements.
-It's argument is a dictionary of {name: Element} class pairs.
+Its argument is a dictionary of {name: Element} class pairs.
-Combined with `functools.partial`, parameters to elements can be set globally.
+Combined with `functools.partial <https://docs.python.org/3/library/functools.html#functools.partial>`_ from the standard library, parameters to elements can be set globally.
 For example, the following code fills all Diode elements without adding the `fill()` method or `fill` keyword argument.

 .. jupyter-execute::